How to keep Your camper cool- survive vanlife when it’s crazy HOT

 These are very effective, but they do weigh a lot, so be sure to do your research before you choose and install one.

-Buy a 12v Portable air conditioning Unit
+Buy a 12v Portable Air Conditioning Unit

 We hope you found the video useful.
 If you did, we’d love it if you followed us on Youtube.
 New videos with tips for motorhoming and campervanning in the UK and Europe are released weekly.